âShow Table of Contents

 Columns containing unique identifiers, such as surrogate primary keys and natural primary keys, should not be used in statistical analyses.
 They have no predictive value and can cause runtime exceptions.

-R anchor: Report output includes 3 tables that comprise a Pearson Correlation Analysis: Focused Analysis of Field Trans, Full Correlation Matrix, and Matrix of Corresponding p-values.
+R Output: Report output includes 3 tables that comprise a Pearson Correlation Analysis: Focused Analysis of Field Trans, Full Correlation Matrix, and Matrix of Corresponding p-values.

-I anchor: Interactive report includes a Correlation Matrix with Scatterplot that changes based on your mouse position.
+I Output: Interactive report includes a Correlation Matrix with Scatterplot that changes based on your mouse position.